revoxhere/duino-coin/README.md

   <img src="https://i.imgur.com/XxdhsUm.png" alt="Logo" width="320" height="50">
  </a>

 There are many cryptocurrencies available.
-However, there are none that use avr boards.
-I think it's a great idea to use them.

-Here's why:
+Most of them can be mined, but only using powerful CPUs, GPUs or ASICs to make some real money.
+There aren't many that support "normal" ways of mining. <br>
+I've always wanted to do something related to cryptocurrencies with Arduino.
+Thats why I created Duino-Coin.
+Cryptocurrency that can be mined with regular home computers, smartphones (you can use app called [PyDroid](https://play.google.com/store/apps/details?id=ru.iiec.pydroid3) to run PC Miner), Arduino boards (you can find Arduino code in every [release](https://github.com/revoxhere/duino-coin/releases)) and much more in the future.

+Generally, why should you mine Duino-Coin?
+* ~In the future, duino-coin may be worth something.~ 1 DUCO (Duino-Coin) is worth ~0.1 XMG (Coin Magi) at the time I'm writing this.
+You can exchange it [here](https://revoxhere.github.io/duco-exchange/).
+* Mining Duino-Coins isn't very CPU intensive.
+* It can be mined using various platforms.
+* Mining on regular computers and smartphones is profitable.
+* You will be able to proudly say that you supported my project :smile:

+Why would you want to mine on Arduino?
 * You may have some Arduino boards that don't do anything.
-* ~In the future, duino-coin may be worth something.~ 1 Duino-Coin is already worth ~0.1 Coin Magi at the time I'm writing this!
-* Exchange Duino-Coin [here](https://revoxhere.github.io/duco-exchange/). ~Even if duino-coin won't ever catch any value, you will be able to proudly say that you supported beginner programmer project :smile:~
+* Watching Arduino do something useful that produces money is satisfying.

 ## News

-News about updates, future features and other things can be found at [duino-coin official blog](https://revoxhere.github.io/duino-coin/).
+News about updates, future features and other things can be found at the [official blog](https://revoxhere.github.io/duino-coin/). <br>
+If you want to check official pool statistics, visit [this page](https://revoxhere.github.io/duco-statistics/).

 ## Prerequisites